Karl Kaufmann (painter)

-Karl Kaufmann (born 1843 in Neuplachowitz, Austrian Silesia; † 27.
+Karl Kaufmann (born 1843 in Neplachowitz, Austrian Silesia; † 27.
 April 1905 in Vienna) was an Austrian landscape and architectural painter.

 Life

 Karl Kaufmann was a student at the Vienna Academy.
 His studies in the European North (Norway), to Holland, Germany (Franconia, Danzig, Königsberg) and often to Italy (Naples, Rome, Venice) gave him the motives for his numerous landscapes, including a remarkable number of views of Venice.

 From 1900 Karl Kaufmann constantly lived in Vienna.
 He often signed his works using pseudonyms.
 Among various other names, Byon, H. Carnier, W. Carnier, F. Gilbert, O. Halm, C.Charpentier, J. Holmstedt, Charles Marchand, R. Merkner, B. Lambert, E. Leutner, M. Heger, Hobart, L. van Howe / van Hove, R. Jäger, Laarsen, Lundberg, F. Marchant, J. Marchant, C. Poul, F. Rodek, J. Rollin, Taupiac, L. Voigt or R. Benda, have often been used.

-Today the majority of Karl Kaufmann's paintings is privately owned.
+Today the majority of Karl Kaufmann's paintings are privately owned.
 Some of his paintings have been sold in art auctions for considerable prices (32,450 GBP).